directus/directus/docs/app/import-export.md

 - **Sort Direction** — Choose to sort Items in ascending or descending order.
 - **Full-Text Search** — Limit exported Items to ones which matched as search results.
 - **Filter** — Limit exported Items with a Filter.
-- **Fields** — Add, remove and re-order the Item Fields that will be exported.
+- **Fields** — Add, remove, and re-order the Item Fields that will be exported.

 :::tip Layout Impacts Export Fields